Assertiveness Without a Word

 Do you hesitate to make eye contact?
 Or when people make eye contact with you do you look away quickly / look down / stare / giggle / blush?

 Do you flirt to get your way?
-This can sometimes be seen as juvenile or manipulative behaviour.
+In more formal contexts this can sometimes be seen as juvenile or manipulative behaviour.
 Neither of these are assertive.

 What clothes do you habitually wear?
 Casual, frayed jeans or a favourite worn jumper might be arty and interesting, but if you are working in a job where you meet CEO's and board members with status and expectations, unless your job is a creative one, your casual appearance might undermine your authority.